HikariCalyx/Firmware_extractor/README.md

 - 7z
 - lz4
 ### Linux
 Take Debian-based distro (e.g. Ubuntu) for example.
 If you use other flavor (Redhat-based like Fedora or Arch-based like Manjaro), you'll use the package manager of your own distro.
+WSL is not tested yet and not guaranteed.
 ```
 apt install zip p7zip-full sharutils uudeview mpack arj cabextract file-roller rename liblzma-dev python-pip brotli
 pip install backports.lzma protobuf pycrypto